othree/fetcher/README.md

   * Otherwise, response will be plain text.

 Fetcher methods will return a Promise just like fetch.
 But it will be fulfilled with different value, an array(`[value, status, response]`).
 First element is the response value.
 Second element is text response status.

-Status possible values:
+Possible status:

 * `nocontent` for 200 or HEAD request.
 * `notmodified` for 304 not modified.